bundlesorg/bundles-tplit/README.md

     <a href="https://greenkeeper.io/"><img src="https://badges.greenkeeper.io/brikcss/bundles-tplit.svg?style=flat-square" alt="Greenkeeper badge"></a>
 </p>

-bundles-tplit is a bundler plugin for [Bundles](https://github.com/brikcss/bundles-core).
-It uses [tplit](https://github.com/brikcss/tplit) to compile content with the power of native JavaScript templating with template literals.
+This is a bundler plugin for [Bundles](https://github.com/brikcss/bundles-core).
+It uses [tplit](https://github.com/brikcss/tplit) to compile Bundles input with the power of native JavaScript templating with template literals.

 ## Environment support